 "I was working out every day for about 5 hours, and still it was not enough for me," she said.
 "That is when I decided to go back to school.
 I looked at all the different schools they offer here in Germany, and none of them had anything that I was truly interested in.
 I loved the medical field, and so many people kept telling me I should do something I really enjoy.
 I prayed about it, and the more I thought about it working in a wellness field is something I would love to do."

 Ginna enrolled in the School of Health Sciences.
-She is scheduled to complete her Bachelor of Science in Health and Wellness in spring 2016.
 "I chose [Kaplan University] because it had everything I wanted in a university," she said.
 "They made it very easy for me to put all my paperwork in order to get started, and the fitness and nutrition classes are top of the line."

 Ginna excelled both in the competitions and classroom.
 She placed first in her first three events, which qualified her to compete in nationals, where she placed fifth and sixth in 2014 and 2015.
 She also is carrying a 3.94 grade point average at Purdue Global.